Jerome Brings Championship Pedigree to Pacers Workout | Indiana Pacers

 Bowen was envisioning following a similar trajectory, but he never played a second of college basketball.

-Bowen enrolled at the University of Louisville in 2017, but shortly therafter, his father was implicated in the FBI investigation that rocked college basketball for allegedly accepting a bribe during the recruiting process.
+Bowen enrolled at the University of Louisville in 2017, but shortly thereafter, his father was implicated in the FBI investigation that rocked college basketball for allegedly accepting a bribe during the recruiting process.
 The ensuing scandal led to the firing of Louisville coach Rick Pitino and athletic director Tom Jurich.
 The younger Bowen was suspended by the university, though he was eventually cleared by the FBI of any wrongdoing.

 He transferred to South Carolina in January, hoping to receive clearance to play for the Gamecocks in the 2018-19 season, but the NCAA eventually ruled that we would have to sit out another season.